-This online workshop will go beyond buzzwords to give you concrete advice, techniques and tips for making yourself, your team and your department more intentionally adaptive.
-It will be led by a panel of experts who have been thinking, writing and doing adaptive work in government for years.
+This online workshop went beyond buzzwords to give you concrete advice, techniques and tips for making yourself, your team and your department more intentionally adaptive.
+It was led by a panel of experts who have been thinking, writing and doing adaptive work in government for years.

-This workshop will equip public servants and managers with the tools needed to be a public entrepreneur in 21st century government, including:
+This workshop equipped public servants and managers with the tools needed to be a public entrepreneur in 21st century government, including:

 - How to cut through bureaucracy and solve problems with learning and experimentation

 - How to become less fearful and take “appropriate risks,” combining bold thinking with evidence and experimentation

 - Ways to be an advocate for culture change within your team or department

 - Tips for developing an adaptive approach based on key principles and methods

 This workshop is intended for anyone working in government looking to become more adaptive and dynamic at work and/or advocate for culture change within their team or department, from the most junior to the most senior roles.